Dilashathakuri/FOCP-PORTFOLIO/README.md

 ## Contents:

-### 1. Homework Programs
+### 1. Programs
 - Various practical exercises and assignments received from LBU.
-- These include coding challenges, algorithms, and tasks completed as part of the coursework.
+- These include coding challenges, and tasks completed as part of the coursework.

 ### 2. Projects
 - **Project 1: Chatbot**